farukhkhan07/ApacheNutch-ApacheSolr-Configuration/README.md

 * https://bitnami.com/stack/solr/cloud/azure
 Or you can just create your own from your Azure Portal.
 * Go to "Create Resource"
-* Search For "Apache Solr Certied by Bitnami"
+* Search For "Apache Solr Certified by Bitnami"
 * Install